peterjmit/peterjmit.com/src/documents/blog/getting-started-with-phpspec-and-symfony-2.html.md

 }
 ```

-In order to get started we need to create the spec file for our `BlogController`
+Using PhpSpec we can create a spec file for our `BlogController`

 ```bash
 $ ./bin/phpspec describe Peterjmit/BlogBundle/Controller/BlogController
 ```

-Now we can start specifying behaviours for our controller by adding methods to
+The next step is to start specifying behaviours for our controller by adding
-our Spec class, and as we already have an `indexAction` in `BlogController`, we
+methods to our Spec class, and as we already have an `indexAction` in
-can start trying to describe the behaviour of that action.
+`BlogController`, we can start trying to describe the behaviour of that action.

 ```php
 // spec/Peterjmit/BlogBundle/Controller/BlogControllerSpec.php